Why worker productivity has fallen in the U.S.

 VANEK SMITH: Brian's pay was basically getting cut in half.
 He immediately started texting his co-workers.
 They'd all gotten the same note.

-BOUSER: What the heck, you know?
-Two minutes ago, I had a nice, secure job and everything was all right.
+BOWSER: What the heck, you know?
+Two minutes ago, I had a nice, secure job, and everything was all right.

 VANEK SMITH: There was no explanation.
 And this was at a moment when companies were all desperate for workers and raising wages everywhere.
 Brian was shocked, but also not that shocked.
 Brian's short time in the workforce had taught him that this is just how it goes with companies.